The Apple of His Eye ... commentary of Psalm 74

 Wherever sin is there is also oppression.
 The wisest man that ever lived outside of Jesus Christ said this through the Spirit of God in the book of Ecclesiastes, chapter four, verse one:

 “So I returned, and considered all the oppressions that are done under the sun: and behold the tears of such as were oppressed, and they had no comforter; and on the side of their oppressors there was power; but they had no comforter.”
 [Ecclesiastes 4:1]

-Now, here is a basic truth which has prevailed for nearly six thousand years: The oppressed oppress others.
+Now, here is a basic truth which has prevailed for nearly six thousand years of time: The oppressed oppress others.